About this guide

 In this guide, we will take a closer look at managing your WordPress blog.
-You will learn how to customize your blog, make design and layout changes, create your first post or page and much more.
+Once you create your blog you will learn how to customize it, make design and layout changes, create your first post or page and much more.

 The back end, known as the WordPress dashboard, allows you to fully manage your blog’s content, community, functionality and design.
 It is accessible only by users who you designate and assign an account on your blog.
 In order to access your WordPress dashboard, you need to type: example.com/wp-admin in the address bar of your browser and log in using your WordPress username and password.

 The Dashboard is the center of blog administration.
 It consists of three main parts: left side menu, top toolbar and middle section.